Penn State University

 Broadly, my research seeks to understand technology use within the context of mental health and well-being.
 I am interested in how users choose to adopt technology for informational and social support.
 This often involves seeking out support from others through social media, taking advantage of tracking tools to learn about and manage symptoms, or seeking out technology-based interventions that provide flexibility over when and how they receive therapy from the comfort of their own homes.

 However, technology can be a double-edged sword for mental health, as it often involves appropriating technologies that were originally developed for other purposes and general audiences.
-Because of this, there can be a mismatch in user needs and the more problematic chance for maladaptive use, such as prolonging eating disorders, promoting self-negative thoughts and suicidal ideation, or amplifying stigmatization in the anonymous depths of the internet and social media.
-More work is needed to uncover existing challenges and circumvent them through more thoughtful design.
+Because of this, there can be a mismatch in user needs and the more problematic chance for maladaptive use, such as prolonging eating disorders, promoting self-negative thoughts and suicidal ideation, or amplifying social stigma in the anonymous depths of the internet and social media.
+More work is needed to uncover and circumvent existing challenges through more thoughtful design.

 Primary Research Areas:

-I will be attending the CRA-W Grad Cohort Workshop for Women, in Chicago, Illinois.
+I attended the CRA-W Grad Cohort Workshop for Women, in Chicago, Illinois.